Updated: Oct 13

-Nonviolent communication (NVC) has been instrumental for me in answering this question
+Nonviolent Communication (NVC) has been instrumental for me in answering this question.

-NVC is a form of communicating, a philosophy and a way of life has greatly contributed to realising my dream of living in a world that is free of coersion and power struggles.
+NVC is a form of communicating, a philosophy and a way of life has greatly contributed to realising my dream of living in a world that is free of coercion and power struggles.
 Bringing the consciousness of NVC into my home and family has meant that my relationships are more harmonious and connected.
 Conflicts are resolved more efficiently.
 Difficult issues are no longer swept under the carpet and left to fester.

 The process is simple, and centres around these four steps:

 OBSERVING (the facts as they happened without interpretation),